IPlytics-GmbH/challenge-data-engineer/README.md

 3) As less as possible redundant information
 4) As much interconnected models as possible

-### Turn the models into SQL creation statements
+### DDL to create a MySQL database
-Please transform your designed models in executable SQL creation statements.
+Please transform your designed model in executable SQL statements.

+### Application for loading data into MySQL database
+Please write an application (preferably in Java) to load the data into the database.

 ## How to submit
 Once you're happy with your work and want to submit, `zip` the repo folder and submit it via email to our HR manager.
 Remember to include the whole assignment directory (including hidden files), so we can see your git commit history.